anvitrola/anvitrola/README.md

 </p>

-- 🇧🇷  Brazilian computer science student and full-stack developer
+- 🇧🇷  Brazilian computer science student and software developer focused on front-end development
 - 👨🏽‍💻  I’m currently working on <a href="https://www.safeops.io">SafeOps</a>.
-- 🌱  I’m currently learning Cyber security and studying famous search algorithms 🤓.
+- 🌱  I’m constantly studying algorithms and trying to enhance performance 🤓.
-- 💬  Ask me about Javascript Environment, Unit Testing and Data Structure.
+- 💬  Ask me about Javascript Environment, Data Structures, Front-end Development etc.
 - 📫  How to reach me: vitoriavianathiss@gmail.com.